Teyras/MT/text/chapters/130_evaluation.md

 cases.

-The results are not as conclusive when we compare measurements performed with the multicore taskset setting (again, we compare measurements with logical cores disabled to those that use logical cores).
+The results are not as conclusive when we compare measurements performed with the multi-core taskset setting (again, we compare measurements with logical cores disabled to those that use logical cores).
 While the mean is decreased in the majority cases and increased in none of them, the standard deviation increases in about 20% of the cases.